KNOT-FIT-BUT/evalHulth2003/README.md

 As valid extracted/generate keyphrase is keyphrase considered when:

 * Exact match
-    * All tokens of keyphrase haves an exact string match with at least one ground truth keyphrase of the given document.
+    * All tokens of keyphrase have an exact string match with at least one ground truth keyphrase of the given document.
 * Part of match
-    * All tokens of keyphrase haves an exact string match with at least one ground truth keyphrase or sub-keyphrase of the given document.
+    * All tokens of keyphrase have an exact string match with at least one ground truth keyphrase or sub-keyphrase of the given document.
         * Examples of sub-keyphrases for: programing language
             * programing language
             * programing